Members visit free all year! Join or renew today.

-The Philadelphia Zoo has two groups of colobus monkeys.
-The first group is housed in the Colobus exhibit at the south end of the zoo, and includes:
+Philadelphia Zoo has a big family group of colobus monkeys in the Colobus exhibit at the south end of the zoo.
+This group includes:

-Colobus exhibit, at the south end of the Zoo near the maned wolf exhibit, and the Rare Animal Conservation Center.
+Colobus exhibit, at the south end of the Zoo near the maned wolf exhibit.

 The colobus live in groups of up to 10 individuals.
 They are diurnal and arboreal, spending half their day resting in trees or on the ground and the other half of their day foraging and feeding.